DavidVorick/CodeCommit/README.md

 The least important issue is using the LLM to design modules and refactor code.
-It's been my experience that between the limitations of the context-builder and the LLM's natrual tendency to split things up in non-helpful ways, that the LLM pretty much needs heavily supervised handholding during any code refactor.
+It's been my experience that between the limitations of the context-builder and the LLM's natural tendency to split things up in non-helpful ways, that the LLM pretty much needs heavily supervised handholding during any code refactor.
 Though this could turn into a pretty big long term bottleneck, the truth is that it doesn't take that much time to manage all of the module design by hand.